 E.g. “Best practices in eCommerce require having a user-friendly and smooth checkout process.”

 A tracked, successful action that website visitors complete.
-For example, this could be when a website visitor completes the checkout process or downloads
+For example, this could be when a website visitor completes the checkout process or downloads an ebook.

 The ratio of conversions to visits, often used to measure digital performance.
 For example, if you have received 200 clicks and 5 conversions, your conversion rate is 2.5%.